Paris 1 Panthéon-Sorbonne University: National rankings

 No national ranking exists in Humanities.

 Controversies

 Tolbiac blockades

-The Tolbiac center of Paris 1, which previously hosted the undergraduate lectures in law, is regularly subject to blockades, which cause cancellation of all lectures up to several months, including in 1995, 1997, 2006, 2007–09, 2010 and 2018.
+The Tolbiac center of Paris 1, which previously hosted the undergraduate lectures in law, is regularly subject to blockades, which cause cancellation of all lectures for up to several months, including in 1995, 1997, 2006, 2007–09, 2010, and 2018.

 Attempts of automatic pass for students

 Student unions regularly demand that the university grant student an automatic pass, in particular at each blockade or strike.
 In 2020, during the covid crisis, the committee at Paris I in charge of exams decided to grant that right (i.e. to cancel marks under 10), but some professors asked the courts to cancel this decision A first court validated the decision of the committee, but a second one cancelled its decision.

-People
+Notable people

 This list includes notable people affiliated with the Panthéon-Sorbonne University.
-For people affiliated with the University of Paris which ceased to exist in 1970, see List of University of Paris people.
+For people affiliated with the University of Paris, which ceased to exist in 1970, see List of University of Paris people.